tehnomanik/tm-nodemcu/README.md

 <h2>nodeMCU - TemperatureSensorDS18b20.ino</h2>

 Uses wifiConfig as a base and adds reading from DS18b20 temperature sensor using OneWire and DallasTemperature libraries.
 Root web page of nodeMCU is settings webpage where user can enter their WiFi information.
 Calling /getTemp URL (e.g. boardIP/getTemp) will return simple string with current temperature in format ##.## (22.55).

+<h2>nodeMCU - TemperatureSensorAM2301.ino</h2>

+Uses wifiConfig as a base and adds reading from AM2301 temperature sensor using DHT library.
+Root web page of nodeMCU is settings webpage where user can enter their WiFi information.
+Calling /getTemp URL (e.g. boardIP/getTemp) will return simple string with current temperature and humidity in format temp#humidity (e.g. 22.50#43.70).